-Autoimmune disorders are conditions that occur when the immune system--the body’s defense system--attacks the body's own tissues as if they were foreign.
-That leads to destruction of healthy tissue, changes in organ function or abnormal growth of an organ.
+Autoimmune disorders occur when the immune system mistakenly attacks the body's own tissues as if they were harmful invaders, such as bacteria or cancer cells.
+This leads to inflammation, destruction of healthy tissue and changes in organ function.

 Video of the Day

 Autoimmune disorders of the nervous system can attack the central nervous system (CNS), which includes the brain and spinal cord, or the peripheral nervous system, consisting of nerves that connect the CNS with the limbs and organs.
-The most common disorders are multiple sclerosis and myasthenia gravis.
+Some autoimmune disorders attack only the nervous system while others affect multiple organ systems.

 Treatment and Help